 Here, we look at two scenarios – one relatively straightforward, one more complex.

 Case 1: The swollen calf

-A 48-year-old woman submits a written electronic consultation request stating that she has developed an acutely swollen and red calf.
+A 48-year-old woman submits a written electronic consultation request stating that she has developed an acutely swollen calf.
 She is in generally good health, does not smoke, takes no medication and has no history of foreign travel.
 She has been self-isolating recently because her spouse is in an at-risk group.